operapoints/jet-engine-review/review.md

 The engine uses a single centrifugal impeller and a single stage axial turbine.
 The combustion chamber has fuel injected through 8 radial ports, where it will evaporate in normal evap tube type injectors and mix with air.

 Light grey parts are 6061 Al, and brown parts are 316 steel.
 The compressor is TiAl6V4 and the turbine is Inconel 719.
+The fuel manifold is thin-walled copper tube.

 ![Jet engine section](images/section_overview.png "Full Jet Section")